HaraldoFilho/WiFi-Authority/README.md

 ###About the application:

 **_WiFi Authority_** is a WiFi management app with the following features:
-- List all WiFi Networks configured on the device.
+- List all WiFi Networks configured on the device
-- Add new networks to the device.
+- Add new networks to the device
-- Exclude networks from device.
+- Exclude networks from device
-- Forget password of a network.
+- Forget password of a network
-- View the location of a network.
+- View the location of a network
-- View the connection status.
+- View the connection status

 ###This application uses: